 - Thyroid hormone (T4, T3, or thyroid extract).

-If you’ve suffered heavy periods all your life, ask your doctor to screen for coagulation disorders such as von Willebrand disease.
+👉 Tip: If you’ve suffered heavy periods all your life, ask your doctor to screen for coagulation disorders such as von Willebrand disease.
 The condition accounts for up to 20 percent of all cases of heavy menstrual bleeding which is sometimes the only symptom.

-The best natural treatments for heavy periods
+Natural treatments for heavy periods

 Avoid cow’s dairy